 • Your road car will run perfectly fine on standard pump gas

 Racing fuel is fuel with a very high-octane rating, usually around 100 or above.
 These fuels can withstand higher temperatures and pressures before they auto ignite.
 This resistance to burning under high pressure and high temperature is what makes racing fuels so desirable for high performance cars.

 For specific racing disciplines, there are specific racing fuels.
 For example, NASCAR cars use racing fuel with an octane rating of 98, while IndyCars use E85 fuel (85% ethanol and 15% gasoline), which can have an octane number of 105.
 Other racing fuels, such as nitromethane, are used exclusively in ultra-high demand racing such as drag racing.

 What Happens If You Put Racing Fuel In Your Normal Car?

 When you put racing fuel in your normal car, nothing interesting normally happens.
 You may notice some very slight performance benefits if you were to really push your car to its limits, but this isn’t likely to be noticeable, and it usually won’t damage your car either.

 Obviously, you would not be able to put nitromethane into your normal car, so in terms of racing fuel we will only be referring to the high octane, unleaded gasoline options that are available to consumers.
-Methanol is also not what we will be considering here, as your engine would have to be designed to take a methanol-heavy fuel to be compatible.
+Methanol is also not what we will be considering here, as your engine would have to be designed to take a methanol-heavy fuel to be compatible with this.